 Al Safliya Island

 The small uninhabited island lies off the coast of Doha, south of The Pearl Island.
 The natural paradise is for nature lovers to enjoy the sun, swim and admire the mesmerising views of the Doha skyline.
 On the southern part of the island, there are wooden umbrellas; however, there are almost no other facilities such as restrooms.
-To get there, you can take a dhow boat from either The Pearl Island or Doha Cornich, or arrange a trip with a local tour operator (see Local Tour Companies in this section) to enjoy watersports on the island such as jet skiing, banana boat rides, paddle boarding and many more.
+To get there, you can take a dhow boat from either The Pearl Island or Doha Corniche, or arrange a trip with a local tour operator (see Local Tour Companies in this section) to enjoy watersports on the island such as jet skiing, banana boat rides, paddle boarding and many more

 Al Thakhira